-A detailed review of Ireland’s popular Uber and Lyft alternative: MyTaxi.
-Virtually identical to Uber in Ireland, the app can be downloaded to your mobile device and used in five major cities–Dublin, Cork, Galway, Limerick, and Waterford–as well as in 8 other European countries.
+A detailed review of Ireland’s increasingly unpopular Uber and Lyft alternative: Free Now.
+Only vaguely similar to Uber in Ireland, the app is really just a way to prebook a taxi and pay online rather than in the cab.
+The app can be downloaded to your mobile device and used in five major cities–Dublin, Cork, Galway, Limerick, and Waterford–as well as in 8 other European countries.

 Swearing in Ireland is truly an artform.
 And everyone gets into it.
 Babies crying out for their “fooking bottles” and old men labeling their friends “dry shites” when the friends leave the pub early.
 And because of this preponderance of swearing and slang, Irish English often sounds like a different language to American and Aussie ears.
 So I’ve put together this brief guide to help you (kind of) understand what the Irish are saying when they’re talking to you.

 Getting from the Airport to Dublin/Galway/Cork (September 19)

 Dublin in a Day: What to See & Where to Go (September 23)

 Unexpected Ireland: Places & Activities You Would Never Expect (September 30)